Balbader/AI-agent-in-python/README.md

 # AI Agent with Gemini API
 This project implements an AI agent that uses Google's Gemini API to interact with a codebase.
 The agent can perform various operations like listing files, reading file contents, executing Python files, and writing to files.

+The program is a CLI tool that:

+1. Accepts a coding task (e.g., "strings aren't splitting in my app, pweeze fix 🥺👉🏽👈🏽")
+2. Chooses from a set of predefined functions to work on the task, for example:
++ Scan the files in a directory
++ Read a file's contents
++ Overwrite a file's contents
++ Execute the python interpreter on a file
+3. Repeats step 2 until the task is complete (or it fails miserably, which is possible)

 ## Features
 + Interactive AI agent using Gemini API
 + File system operations: